• Home

 Community Roots

-Benjamin was born and raised in Inner Northeast Portland, in the neighborhoods of Albina, Alberta, and St. Johns.
-His childhood stretched from the apartments of the Columbia Villa to Alberta and Albina , giving him a firsthand view of the beauty, challenges, and displacement that reshaped his community over the years.
+Benjamin was born in Los Angeles, California, and moved to Inner Northeast Portland with his mother at the age of 5, growing up across Albina, Alberta, and St. Johns.
+His childhood stretched from the apartments of Columbia Villa to the streets of Alberta and Albina, giving him a firsthand understanding of both the richness of community and the long-term impacts of displacement that reshaped Portland.

-He experienced many of the same barriers facing today’s youth: systemic racism in schools, over-policing, housing insecurity, and a lack of representation in opportunity spaces.
-He also witnessed how entire Black and brown communities were pushed out of Inner Northeast Portland and into East County, including areas like Rockwood, Powellhurst-Gilbert, and Gresham.
+He experienced many of the same barriers facing today’s youth, including systemic racism in schools, over-policing, housing instability, undiagnosed neurodivergence, and a lack of representation in spaces of opportunity.
+He also witnessed the large-scale displacement of Black families from Inner Northeast Portland and the continued movement of Black and Brown communities across the region, often into East County neighborhoods such as Rockwood, Centennial, Powellhurst-Gilbert, and Gresham.

 Current Work